 Capturing information directly from the source through such systems as point-of-sale, radio-frequency identification tags, bar-code scanners, and automatic recognition has shifted the focus to understanding both what all the information is saying and also how good are the decisions that can be made using it.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field (OSCM).
 Topic: What Is Operations and Supply Chain Management?

 25. Use of systems like point-of-sale, radio-frequency identification tags, bar-code scanners, and automatic recognition has made it more difficult to understand what all the information is saying.